Kung-Pao-Chicken/ctf/2017_ASIS_CTF/CaNaKMgF_remastered/readme.md

 Next we can modify the pointer of vtable, btw the libc version is 2.23 and it doesn't contain a vtable check!

-While the puts in print_menu function is called, we will control the rip by modifing vtable in stdout,but this is a one-shoot jump.
+While the puts in print_menu function is called, we will control the rip by modifying vtable in stdout,but this is a one-shoot jump.

 First I consider the magic gadgets in libc,but sadly none of this gadgets works.

-I sudently noticed that while we control the rip,the rdi points to stdout pointer!
+I suddenly noticed that while we control the rip,the rdi points to stdout pointer!

 Why not just control rip to **function gets**?